LexieLiu01/DSML/Readme.md

 Please see the attached slide "DSML_Github.pdf", which presents this paper.

-If you have any questions, please contact me (xiaohliu@u.nus.edu).
+If you have any questions, please contact me (xiaohuiliu@u.nus.edu).